OpenTreeOfLife/peyotl/README.md

 The environmental variable, PHYLESYSTEM_PARENT, if set will be used rather than the config-based value.

+## Thanks

+Several parts of the setup.py, logging, documentation, and test suite were based on Jeet Sukumraran's work in the DendroPy package.

 ****************

 *Etymology* According to Wikipedia, peyotl was the Nahuatl word for [*Lophophora williamsii*](http://en.wikipedia.org/wiki/Lophophora_williamsii).